-Deadline for submission of full application: 29 October
+Deadline for submission of Concept note and Full application: 29 June 2015 at 16.00 hrs

 NOTICE

 This is an open Call for Proposals, where all documents are submitted together (Concept Note and Full Application Form).
 In the first instance, only the Concept Notes will be evaluated.
 Thereafter, for the applicants who have been pre-selected, the full proposal will be evaluated.
 After the evaluation of the full proposals, an eligibility check will be performed for those which have been provisionally selected.
 Eligibility will be checked on the basis of the supporting documents requested by the Contracting Authority and the signed 'Declaration by the Applicant' sent together with the application.